clab/dynet/swig/README.md

 The exception is primitives.
 SWIG produces (for example) a `SWIGTYPE_p_int` type wrapper for `int*` and bare functions for working with these.
-In the Scala helpers we provide wrapper classes `IntPointer` and `FloatPointer` that are nicer to work with and that implicitly convert to the SWIG types.
+The Scala API provides wrapper classes `IntPointer` and `FloatPointer` that are nicer to work with and that implicitly convert to the SWIG types.

 ### Serialization